luisrochadev/autosales/README.md

     - Bulma.io (a lesser known CSS framework based on Flexbox.
 It's pretty awesome I recommend it!)
 - JavaScript
     - jQuery
+    - Slidr for a mobile menu
     - ContentHover for hover animations
-    - Slidr for a mobile menu
+    - imagesLoaded to prevent buggy behavior regarding ContentHover classes loading before img elements loaded onto the page

 - Photoshop in order to identify specific color values used

 The project is published on github pages and can be seen by visiting: `http://luisrochadev.com/autosales`